atteneder/glTFast/README.md

 ## Known issues

+- Some shader variants (observed with double sided, textured metallic-roughness materials) don't work on older Unity versions (pre 2019.1).
+Probably cause is the shader feature keyword limit.
 - When building for WebGL with Unity 2018.1 you have to enable explicitly thrown exceptions (reason unknown - to be investigated)

 See details in the [issues](https://github.com/atteneder/glTFast/issues) section.